 Hyaluronic acid is a polysaccharide found in the joints, cartilage, skin and eyes of animals.
 It serves many purposes within the body and has been studied as a remedy for arthritis.
 It is known among cancer researchers as a tumor marker--that is, it is present in higher levels when cancerous cells are more active.
 It is sold commercially as a pill for a variety of ailments including arthritis and cancer.

 Hyaluronic acid does not naturally occur in plant life.
 It is made in the body processes of animals.
 There was, however, a patent granted in the United States in 2009 on a method of producing hyaluronic acid using genetically altered plant cells, filed by a group of Japanese inventors.
-This would presumably be a more efficient and less costly way of making the polysaccharide for biomedical or commercial purposes, as it is now extracted from animal cartilage.
+This would presumably be a more efficient and less costly way of making the polysaccharide for biomedical or commercial purposes, compared to extracting from animal cartilage.

 The strongest clinical use of hyaluronic acid is in injectable form to treat osteoarthritis.
 It is thought to help the condition by increasing the viscosity and elasticity of the joint, or synovial, fluid, on a short-term basis.
 A 2000 article in American Family Physician noted some success with this treatment, especially when arthritis symptoms persist after other treatments.
 Hyaluronic acid is also often sold along with chondroitin sulfate and glucosamine, in pill or capsule form.
 It likely has no effect in this form, as it is a simple carbohydrate and is broken down by the body before it can be used by joints or cartilage.
 In 2004, however, a process was patented that polymerizes the hyaluronic acid, breaking it into many smaller parts that are still usable by the body and easily absorbed by oral ingestion.